 Loaded with heart-healthy potassium, low sodium, high fiber, and healthy polyphenols, passion fruit is a great way to keep your heart healthy.

-It is very low in calories, helps lower insulin sensitivity and regulates blood sugar level, reduces bad cholesterol in the body, and has several vasodilatory properties that support a healthy heart.
+It is very low in calories, helps lower insulin sensitivity and regulates blood sugar levels, reduces bad cholesterol in the body, and has several vasodilatory properties that support a healthy heart.

 8. Keeps your Bone Strong